nkyume/arknigts-auto-recruitment-tool/README.md

 im using this something https://github.com/wesngu28/rhodesapi i dont know how to call it sorry, im new to coding

 ---Version 0.4---
--Can take screenshot of tags now
+-Can take screenshot of tags

 ---Version 0.3---